 It really isn't important what you call your SUV or CUV vehicle if it works for your lifestyle.
 The only key feature worth mentioning is that uniframe construction vehicles are more susceptible to damage when they get into any kind of accident.
 Yet, the larger truck frame of an SUV doesn't have the crumple zone technology to absorb as much of the explosive shock waves that are inflicted when you are involved in an accident.
 As a result, a full-sized SUV has the mass and build to hold up better to fender-benders.
 A crossover will likely crumple like a tin can when it hits anything (even at 3-mph).
 While this protects you in the event of an accident with another car by sacrificing the life of your vehicle for your own, it can be expensive to repair.

 We know that it is difficult to define what makes a vehicle an SUV or a CUV.
 And, for this reason, we have provided some additional resources for your perusal.

-- Auto Nation - Auto Nation is a popular online publication that offers access to their personal reviews of test-driven vehicles, news on all things automotive, and additional resources for people interested in automobiles.
-They also have answered the question of what separates SUV's from CUV's with clarity.
+- Autotrader - Autotrader is a popular online publication that offers access to their personal reviews of testdriven vehicles, news on all things automotive, and links to new and used vehicles available to buy.
+This article helps answer the question of what separates SUV's from CUV's with clarity.

 - CarBikeTech - CarBikeTech is an online publication that focuses on educating consumers on all things automotive.
 They provide you with some easy to read and clear articles on a variety of late-model trends.
 They review high-end vehicles and give you the in-depth info on the engineering behind various automotive components.